jettify/pytorch-optimizer/README.rst

 AdaMod
 ------
-AdaMod method restricts the adaptive learning rates with adaptive and momental upper bounds.
+The AdaMod method restricts the adaptive learning rates with adaptive and momental upper bounds.
 The dynamic learning rate bounds are based on the exponential moving averages of the adaptive learning rates themselves, which smooth out unexpected large learning rates and stabilize the training of deep neural networks.